priyasundaresan/pointnet2_primitives/README.md

 ## Usage

-We provide an example dataset for opening different drawer cabinets (top/middle/bottom).
+We provide an example dataset of 20 demonstrations for opening different drawer cabinets (top/middle/bottom).
 Given an image, KITE's grounding module outputs a keypoint for the appropriate drawer handle, and we deproject this keypoint onto the 3D point cloud.
 This annotated point cloud serves as input to a skill policy, which outputs waypoints (gripper position/orientation) for the robot arm to go to in order to grasp and open the cabinet handle.

 To train the model:
 ```python